TL;DR

 For localization, you'll typically:

-- Translate the script
+- Translate the script to the target language.

-- Generate/record audio in the target language
+- Generate/record audio in the target languages.

-- Lip-sync the face to match
+- Lip-sync the face to match the script.

-2) Start a new video project
+2) Start a new video project.

-Keep your first project boring.
+Keep the first test boring.

 One face, one background, one message.
 You can get fancy after you've proven the pipeline works.

-3) Choose your on-screen talent (avatar or real footage) and add audio
+3) Choose your on-screen talent (avatar or real footage) and add audio to it.

 Quality in = quality out.

-If you’re using avatars, pick one that fits your category (beauty, supplements, apps).
-If you’re using footage, choose a clip with a clear mouth view.
+If you're using avatars, pick one that fits your category (beauty, supplements, apps).
+If you're not using footage, choose a clip with a clear mouth view.

-4) Enable lip sync and generate
+4) Enable lip sync and generate strength/sensitivity.

-5) Customize, review, and export
+5) Customize, review, and export your review pass.

 Do a brutal review pass: